22 Clear Signs You’ve Reached the Upper Middle Class

 There’s a strong link between education and financial success, and the upper middle class takes it seriously.
 Not just any degree, but degrees that lead to high-paying, high-status careers.

-MBAs, law degrees, medical school, STEM fields, these are the tickets to financial security.
+MBAs, law, medicine, and STEM fields dominate the upper middle class lifestyle.
 And let’s be honest, the name on the diploma matters too.
 This group isn’t just filling out applications for any college, they’re aiming for prestige.

 Elite universities, top-ranked programs, because connections and credentials can open doors that money alone can’t.
 And if they have kids?
 They’re making sure they get the same advantage, starting early.